Best CRM for Small Business

 What is the best CRM for small businesses?

 Salesforce is probably the best-known CRM provider on the market.
-It has plans aimed at businesses of all sizes which means it will grow as you do.
+It has plans aimed at businesses of all sizes, which means it will grow as you do.
 It also has a large variety of features and integrations.
-To gain access to marketing automation, you’ll need to splash out an extra £1,000 per month.
+However, you’ll need to splash out an extra £1,000 per month to access marketing automation.

 Hubspot is a CRM with a significant digital marketing presence.
-HubSpot has a limited free CRM version, although the cost of additional features can soon add up.
-For example, compulsory one-time on-boarding fees range between £3,200 (Professional plan) and £7,300 (Enterprise).
+It has a limited free CRM version, although the cost of additional features can soon add up.
+For example, compulsory one-time onboarding fees range between £3,200 (Professional plan) and £7,300 (Enterprise).

 Learn more about Cloud computing and SaaS solutions and download our free guide ‘Moving to a Cloud solution: 35 questions for you and your vendor’.

 Act! provides small businesses with an all-in-one CRM that makes managing relationships and spotting opportunities easy.
-Features include customer management, activity tracking, and a powerful sales pipeline.
-Act! also integrates with the tools your business already uses, for example, you can connect your favorite apps with Zapier.
+Features include customer management, activity tracking, and a robust sales pipeline.
+Act! also integrates with the tools your business already uses.
+For example, you can connect your favourite apps with Zapier.

 Great customer support

 Act! has a UK-based customer support team that is open during UK business hours.
 You can contact the team online or call us to get an answer to your question quickly.
 Being based in the UK also means we can provide onsite training to your company if you need it.